Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Infinitesimal -matrices for some well-known Hopf algebras

 \subsection{The generalized Kac--Paljutkin Hopf algebras $H_{2n^2}$}

-In \cite{P19} Pansera constructed a class of semisimple Hopf algebras $H_{2n^2}$ of dimension $2n^2$, which can be viewed as a generalization of the $8$-dimensional \emph{Kac--Paljutkin Hopf algebra} $H_8$ defined in \cite{KP}.
-They are not pointed, and neither commutative, nor cocommutative.
-We recall their definition.
+We recall from \cite{Masuoka, P19} a class of semisimple Hopf algebras $H_{2n^2}$ of dimension $2n^2$ (they also already appeared in \cite{Kac}, under the name ``ring groups'').
+These can be viewed as a generalization of the $8$-dimensional \emph{Kac--Paljutkin Hopf algebra} $H_8$ defined in \cite{KP}.
+They are not pointed, neither commutative, nor cocommutative.

-Let $n > 1$ and $q$ be a primitive $n$-th root of unity.
+Let $n > 1$ and $q$ be a primitive $n$-th root of unity of the field $\Bbbk$, whose characteristic does not divide $2n^2$.
 The Hopf algebra $H_{2n^2}$ is the algebra generated by $x$, $y$, and $z$, subject to the following relations:

 The Hopf algebra structure is defined by